renderedtext/semaphore-docs-new/source/docs/platform-updates.md

 This document contains information related to projects based on Ubuntu 14.04 image.
 If you are using Ubuntu 18.04 image for your projects please refer to [this page](https://semaphoreci.com/docs/ubuntu-1804.html).

-If you are using Ubuntu 14.04 image and you want to switch to Ubuntu 18.04 be sure to check our [migration guide](https://semaphoreci.com/docs/ubuntu-1804.html#how-to-use-new-platform).
+If you are using Ubuntu 14.04 image and you want to switch to Ubuntu 18.04 be sure to check our upgrade guide](https://semaphoreci.com/docs/ubuntu-1804.html#how-to-use-new-platform).
 ___

 Each platform update is named with a YYMM pattern, for example the update for